observatorium/api/README.md

     	The log format to use.
 Options: 'logfmt', 'json'. (default "logfmt") -log.level string
     	The log filtering level.
-Options: 'error', 'warn', 'info', 'debug'. (default "info") -metrics-read-endpoint string
+Options: 'error', 'warn', 'info', 'debug'. (default "info") -metrics-query-endpoint string
-    	The endpoint to which to make write requests for metrics.
+    	The endpoint which to make queries against for metrics.
   -metrics-write-endpoint string
-    	The endpoint to which to make read requests for metrics.
+    	The endpoint which to make write requests against for metrics.
 ```